stigian/terraform-aws-cspm/README.md

 No action required.

-Control Tower applies a basic configuration for IAM Identity Center in the management account.
+By passing the default `use_self_managed_sso  = true` to the SSO module, IAM Identity Center will be instantiated according to the module logic and _not_ by Control Tower.
 This project intentionally keeps IAM Identity Center administration in the management account rather than delegating it to another account.
 Delegation is possible but should only be used for specific, well-justified use cases because the management account has the highest level of permissions.

 Customizations to IAM Identity Center (for example, switching to an external identity provider) can be applied separately; refer to the AWS documentation for guidance.